-If the vulnerability is found through our Continuous Hacking or One-Shot Hacking services, it will be reported only to the affected customer via our Attack Resistance Management platform (ARM).
+If the vulnerability is found through our Continuous Hacking service, it will be reported only to the affected customer via our Attack Resistance Management platform (ARM).
 Moreover, if this vulnerability affects a third-party product, we will proceed to ask for the customer's consent to send the report to the product vendor.

 If the vulnerability is found by our Research Team in a third-party product, the report will be sent to the affected vendor.